Phone: (905) 525-9140 ext: 27832

-Liliana’s appointment is predominantly in teaching, however, she is interested in educational research related to teaching and learning in higher education settings and methods of student evaluations.
+Prof. Coman’s appointment is predominantly in teaching, however, she is interested in educational research related to teaching and learning in higher education settings and methods of student evaluations.
 She recently completed a research project on student evaluation in tutorials.
-In her role as DEC she appreciates the importance of attracting more clinicians to become educators and together with the OT and PT directors of clinical education she conducted a survey to identify enablers and barriers to getting involved in education.
+In her role as DEC, she appreciates the importance of attracting more clinicians to become educators and together with the OT and PT directors of clinical education she conducted a survey to identify enablers and barriers to getting involved in education.

 Keywords: problem-based learning, theories for teaching and learning, student evaluations